mastrof/Bactos.jl/docs/src/tutorial.md

 # Tutorial
-Ready-to-run scripts for the functionalities introduced here can be found in the `examples` directory of the [repo](https://github.com/mastrof/BacteriaBasedModels).
+Ready-to-run scripts for the functionalities introduced here can be found in the `examples` directory of the [repo](https://github.com/mastrof/Bactos.jl).

 ## Creating a bacterium
 Bacteria are represented by custom types, that must be subtypes of the `AbstractAgent` type implemented by Agents.jl.
 ```@docs
 AbstractMicrobe
 ```
-By default, BacteriaBasedModels provides a basic `Microbe` type, that is usually sufficient for the simplest types of simulations.
+By default, `Bactos.jl` provides a basic `Microbe` type, that is usually sufficient for the simplest types of simulations.
 ```@docs
 Microbe
 ```